-If you find this process time consuming and prefer to have someone else take care of all the paperwork for you, FarmRaise happy to assist!
-Your time is valuable and our goal at FarmRaise is to do all the busy paperwork for you - so you can do what you're amazing at, farming!
+If you find this process time consuming and prefer to have someone else take care of all the paperwork for you, FarmRaise is happy to assist!
+Your time is valuable and our goal at FarmRaise is to build technology that enables a faster, simpler application process - so you can do what you're amazing at: farming!

 Check out these tips for filing taxes for your farm or ranch and see how FarmRaise may be able to help.